sporksmith/walking-onions-wip/specs/03-voting-and-authorities.md

 The RootSections are used verbatim as the bodies of the client-root-doc and relay-root-doc fields.
+> XXXX Additionally, we need to get VoterCerts from someplace.

 The fields that appear in each RelaySNIPInfo determine what goes into the SNIPRouterData for each relay.
 Extra fields may be copied from the